erikvaldez23/Portfolio/README.md

 # Features

-Responsive Design: Optimized for desktop and mobile devices, ensuring a seamless experience on any screen size.
+Responsive Design: Optimized for desktop devices, ensuring a seamless experience on any screen size.

 Interactive Components: Includes a photo carousel, project details pages, and a certifications section with downloadable PDFs.

 Dynamic Routing: Utilizes React Router for smooth navigation between pages.

 Hosted on GitHub Pages: Easily accessible and always up-to-date at erikvaldez23.github.io/Portfolio.

-Technologies Used
+# Technologies Used

 Frontend: React, React Router, CSS

 Build and Deployment: Vite, GitHub Pages

 # Usage

 Navigate through the portfolio using the navigation bar.

 View the Projects section for details on each project, including technologies used and code snippets.

 Explore the Certifications section to download and view PDF certifications.

 Adjust the window size to see the responsive design in action.

 # File Structure

+src/components - Contains reusable and modular components used across the website.
+Each component serves a specific function, helping to build and structure the site's content.

-src/components - Reusable components like the navigation bar, footer, and project cards. src/pages - Pages including Home, About, Projects, and Certifications. src/assets - Images, icons, and other static assets used across the site.
+src/assets - Images, icons, and other static assets used across the site.

 # Deployment